DaCodeNinja/TAMU-SPE-Desktop/README.md

 ![MacOS Notifications](MacOS/images/MacNotif.png)

-## 👋 About the Developer
+## 👋 Howdy

-Howdy!
 My name is Alberto Christian Alvarez, a proud member of the Fightin' Texas Aggie Class of 2025 and former Secretary (2023–2024) for the Texas A&M Society of Petroleum Engineers.

 TAMU-SPE Desktop was a passion project that combined my love for programming with my dedication to TAMU-SPE.
 My goal was to create a tool that makes it easier for members to stay connected and never miss out on important events.